khhk10/CIFilter-color/README.md

-# CoreImage-intro
+# CIFilter-color
-Introduction to image processing with Core Image
+Introduction to use of color effects with CIFilter

-### CIFilter
+### CIFilter - color effects
 CICategoryColorAdjustment
 - CIColorControls (brightness / contrast / saturation)
 - CIColorClamp